mwangigikonyo/codecamp/docs/sailsjs-tutorial/intro.md

 - **Controller**: Interfaces the view and the Model, transforming data to view and vice-versa.

 During this course, we'll learn how to create models, views and controllers as well as understand the underlying technologies.

+## Why Sails.js ?
+Sails.js's power lies in it's [Implicit/Automatic Routes](./sailsjs-controller-implicit-route) that cut down on development time.
+While prototyping, you might not need to write controllers or action classes.
+This is the 30% of the aspects denoted by MVC - Model View Controller.

+Cutting down 30% of development time is very suitable for a busy commercial environment where fast prototyping increases software's commercial viability, fast development matures the product, increasing it's utility and commercial value.